ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 -   Remove support for disabling the active indicator (`hide-active-indicator`)
 -   Replace active indicator style/animation with our own version
 -   Replace logic related to tab panel activation with URL navigation
+-   Changing the focused tab does not activate that tab
+-   We will not set the active tab when activating a tab.
+I.e. the visuals and state related to being the "active" tab will be independent of a client actually activating/navigating via a tab.
+The reason is that an application's router may alter the navigation in a way that makes it inconsistent with the tab that is marked active.
+Therefore, we leave it up to the application developer to manage the active tab state based on the loaded URL.

 ### States